 If it’s just a case of folders/libraries, cleaning up your iTunes and then re-linking it to the music folder usually does the trick but that might not be enough in other cases.

-- First off, make sure you’ve got the latest version of iTunes
+Step #1.
+First off, make sure you’ve got the latest version of iTunes.

-- (Also make sure Music in the Cloud is visible.
-You should see a ‘Hide Music in the Cloud’ option)
+Step #5.
+Also make sure Music in the Cloud is visible.
+You should see a “Hide Music in the Cloud” option.

-- iTunes will automatically filter the content and show only those tracks that have duplicates.
+Step #6. iTunes will filter the content and show only those tracks that have duplicates.
 Both the tracks will be listed so you can easily remove the one that you don’t want.
 Now, select the duplicate songs and hit delete.

 There are software options that work better than iTunes.
 TuneUpMedia is one software we’ve heard very good reviews about so you could try that.